Selfie (TV series): Fandom

 Selfie gained a cult following after its broadcast.
-When the cancellation was announced, dedicated fans attempted to revive the show by displaying their support on social media with hashtag #SaveSelfie, email messages, phone calls, $1000 donation to UNICEF, and a change.org petition with over 65,000 signatures.
+When the cancellation was announced, dedicated fans attempted to revive the show by displaying their support on social media with hashtag #SaveSelfie, email messages, phone calls, $1000 donation to UNICEF on Crowdrise, and a change.org petition with over 65,000 signatures.
 However, no other television network picked up the series.
 Hulu and ABC.com were only able to show the rest of the unaired episodes for a limited time.

 After the show ended, several fans throughout the years have given support to Karen Gillan regarding Selfie at conventions and asked what were her thoughts about the possible ending for Eliza and Henry.

 In July 2015 at a Nerd HQ event, actor Alan Tudyk recommended Selfie to the audience and highly praised Gillan by saying, "I don't know what goes on with ABC and all the Warner Brothers.
 I don't know how they decide what stays and what goes, but I feel like if they had given that show a real shot, Karen would have been getting Emmys.
 I don't know any other comedic actress on television that was delivering such a solid performance week after week after week."

 In January 2018, in an interview with John Cho on one of NPR's podcasts, Pop Culture Happy Hour, Linda Holmes said, "People still really miss and talk about Selfie.
 It goes by on my Twitter feed relatively frequently how much people miss it."
 Cho replied that he also misses the show.
 He mentioned that it was very fulfilling for him and that he had such a good time working on the series.

 Cho was a guest on the podcast of They Call Us Bruce Lee episode 47 in August 2018.
 One of the hosts, Phil Yu remarked that fans from all different backgrounds would like to see Cho reprise his role on Selfie.
 Cho responded that he thought about the idea of having a musical film of Selfie, going back to its roots with My Fair Lady.
 In a January 2019 Bustle interview, Gillan also supported the thought of making a movie version so that Henry and Eliza's story could have closure.

 Gillan commented about the strong fanbase for the short series and how she still gets questions about Selfie.
 In 2019, Gillan said, "Yes!
 Oh, my God.
 It's actually so crazy how much of a lifespan this thing has had considering it was only 13 episodes."
 She also stated that she would love to work with Cho again on another project.